 The detection of a non-compliance is often the first step in the escalation of enforcement action by the EPA.
 We may, depending on the nature and significance of the non-compliance, open a Compliance Investigation into the cause or, where we think it necessary, mount a prosecution against the licensee.

-• Breaches of emission limit values accounted for 32% of non-compliances recorded
+- Breaches of emission limit values accounted for 28% of all cases.

-• 13% of the non-compliances recorded were in relation to the licensed sites failure to report an incident that had occurred at the site
+- 6% of the non-compliances related to failures by the licensee to report incidents that had occurred at their sites.